Navigating College with Autism

 Building Social Connections

 Forming social connections can enhance your college experience and provide valuable support.
-Some tips for building social connections include:

 Managing Sensory Sensitivities